srcres258/srcres258/README.md

 I'm an undergraduate, major: Computer Science (Blockchain Engineering).

 I'm busy with my curricula, resulting in lack of time to pay attention to my open-source projects.
-They may be stay unmaintained for some time.
+They may  stay unmaintained for some time.
 So please get in contact with me if you have some important affairs which should make me notified.